You may have heard of it but just exactly what is the Net Promoter Score and why is everyone talking about it?

 So the economic impact of understanding the NPS for your business and driving improvements can be substantial.

 Just like any system, there are proponents and detractors for the use of the score.
 As a high profile system it has been researched substantially and much of the work published.

 We have collected a lot of this research and provided a comprehensive list of links in this post:

 Implementing NPS is not just adding a new question to your existing customer feedback survey.

-There are 5 stages to properly launch a Net Promoter Score process.
+There are 5 stages to properly launch Net Promoter Score in a business.

 For a detailed description of the process you can download our Business Leaders’ Practical Guide to Implementing Net Promoter.

 The Initiate Phase is about confirming senior management buy in and creating the company structures that you need to drive change.
 In this phase you design the corporate governance structure that you will need.

 Typically, you will need a couple of groups (Steering Committee and Process Team) to ensure the process continues long after it is launched.
 Each of these groups needs to understand their role in the process.

 Change management is another key element of the Initiate phase.
 To be successful long term, you need to anticipate staff concerns and actively communicate the impact of the change on and to each staff member.